Home » Side Dishes » Worcestershire Green Beans

 Instructions

 • Mince shallot.
-Clean beans and trim ends.
+Clean beans and trim ends as needed.
+Set out the remaining ingredients and gather the necessary tools.

-• Add green beans, Worcestershire sauce, chicken stock, *salt, and pepper.
-Toss to mix, then cover and cook, stirring occasionally, until beans reach the desired degree of tenderness, about 12 – 14 minutes.
+• Add worcestershire sauce, low-sodium chicken stock, salt, and pepper.
+Stir to combine and bring to a boil.
+Add green beans, stir to coat beans, then cover and cook, stirring occasionally, until beans are just slightly more firm than desired, about 8 – 10 minutes.

-• Uncover, turn up heat and allow to cook 1 – 2 additional minutes to reduce the sauce.
+• Uncover, turn up the heat and allow to cook for 2 – 4 minutes to reduce the sauce.
 The sauce should become syrupy, coating the green beans and making the shallots stick.

 We are a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate I earn from qualifying purchases.
 Check out my Amazon shop to see all of my recommended kitchen tools.